kacperosko/velocity-clean-versions/README.md

 # Vlocity Versions Clean

-This is unofficial module to clean Omniscripts and Integration Procedures versions
+This is unofficial module to clean Omniscripts and Integration Procedures versions from provided Salesforce Org

 ## Features

-- Select which object clean OmniScript or Integration Procedure (or You can do all 😎)
+- Select which objects You want to clean, OmniScripts or Integration Procedures (or You can do all 😎)
 - Define how many version You want to leave
-- Define target Org to use it in deploy process
+- Define target Org

 ## Requirement